●Climbing to The Three Sisters' stunning peaks with your wedding party and following the walking tracks descending into the valley

 If you have tight schedules or a limited budget, you can find many all-inclusive elopement packages offered by relatively cheap venues.
 Last but not least, you can benefit from special offers by having a Blue Mountain wedding in the off-season.

 Every couple and every Blue Mountain wedding is totally different.
 While some couples plan their wedding in two months, others work on it for almost two years.
 We recommend starting at least a year ahead and follow the simple guidelines by creating a checklist before starting.

 Determine your budget and come up with a guest list.
 This is a crucial step that will save you so much time since your search for the ideal setting will be quicker and easier.
 For instance, you can book a grand and luxury venue, or if you’re looking for budget options, you can look for a small and affordable venue, and you can check elopement packages.

 After that, book your officiant and vendors.
 Send invitations, arrange dress fittings and start planning your honeymoon.
 Take care of all the nooks and crannies, from the wedding cake to the DJ.
 Finalize all the details, smile and enjoy!

 Once you’ve narrowed down your list of potential wedding venues in the Blue Mountains, it’s time to start asking questions.
 Start with asking about availability, capacity, and pricing.
-Find out if there's anything you need to know about the set-up, like lightning and decorations, noise and 3rd party vendors.
+Find out if you need to know anything about the set-up, like lightning and decorations, noise and 3rd party vendors.
 Ask if you can have your wedding ceremony and reception there if desired.
 Continue with discussing the wedding packages, the down payment and what payment plans are available.
 If you plan to have an outdoor wedding, learn whether they have a rain backup plan.
 You can contribute to your budget by having your Blue Mountains wedding by booking it in the offseason or during a weekday.